rebelsky/sams-assorted-musings-reflections/another-month-2020-03.md

 ---
-title: Another month of (mostly) daily musings
+title: Another month (or two) of (mostly) daily musings
 number: XXX
 tags: End-of-month musings
 blurb: Whatever
-version: 0.1
+version: 0.2
 released:
-current: 2020-01-31
+current: 2020-03-02
 ---
-It's the end of February.
-Unsurprisingly, this month felt shorter than most months.
+It's the end of March.
 It's time to write my end-of-month musing.
+I didn't make it last month, mostly because I was in a self-imposed vacation from musing.
 I'll admit that I sometimes find myself challenged to write this initial paragraph, since I've written similar paragraphs before [1,2].
+But for those who are not long-term readers, I will note that at the end of most months, I step back and reflect on the state of my musings.
+The reflections can be about ways in which I write differently; after all, one reason I write daily is to affect how I write.
+The reflections often include data [3] about how much I've mused and how many outstanding topics reside in my sketchbooks.
+I may consider particular topics I've mused about and perhaps even look for patterns.
+Things like that.

+Enough of that.
+Let's move on to the actual reflections.

 On my writing
 -------------